sloydsalen/Dingsen/README.md

 Changes to the repo-structure should **not** be done without updating all other dependencies

 ### Issue tracking and project updates
-Users and developers are strongly encouraged to use the *Issues-* or *Projects*-feature in GitHub to submit issues, suggestions for furture work etc.
+Users and developers are strongly encouraged to use the *Issues-* or *Projects*-feature in GitHub to submit issues or suggestions for furture work etc.